 SviSound FuzzoZoid Fuzz/Overdrive Pedal Review

 The FuzzoZoid pedal is a very original pedal from Mark at SviSound.
-When it comes to pedal in today’s pedal market, there’s so many clones of clones of clones, but not with SviSound.
+When it comes to pedal in today’s pedal market, there are so many clones of clones, but not with SviSound.
 Mark makes original sounding and original looking pedals and the FuzzoZoid should not be overlooked.

 This particular pedal is labeled as a fuzz pedal but it’s actually a mix of fuzz and overdrive in one which makes the pedal more useful in my opinion.
 This particular flavor of sound will appeal to anyone from blues, classic rock, and beyond.
 I’ve personally used it at a show as a lead pedal on through my Fender Super Reverb and it simply sounds great.
 It has great sustain, great tone, and is very LOUD!
 The volume control won’t need to be turned up too much to give your amp a kick so I would suggest starting with the volume control at one-quarter volume when you first kick it on.